Yoga at Home Supports the Deeper Intentions of Yoga

 It can be helpful to practice with one sequence of postures frequently.
 You get used to it and don’t have to devote much thought to remembering or deciding what posture comes next.
 This allows your awareness to focus on your breath, following it as you would in meditation.

 I have two main flows I use as the go-to frameworks for my yoga sequences.
 Because I know them by heart, I can focus on my breath and the little nuances of what’s happening in my body rather than thinking about what comes next.
 I add-in postures here and there to change it up or address specific needs.
 (You can find my favorite yoga flow sequence here.
-There’s a free printable PDF you can download if you want to give it a try.)
+There’s a free printable PDF you can download if you want to give it a try.
+Also, learn how to do the perfect savasana and/or use my free guided savasana here.)

 Once you’ve spent some time relaxing and absorbing all the benefits of your practice in savasana, it’s time to focus on the last five limbs of yoga.
 Move into a seated position on your mat or your meditation cushion.
 You can sit in lotus or easy pose.
 It’s up to you.